dschulten/rollup-plugin-node-mock-server/README.md

-# Rollup Plugin to run node-mock-server
+## Rollup Plugin to run node-mock-server
+Rollup plugin to start [node-mock-server](https://github.com/smollweide/node-mock-server) in a rollup project.

 ## Readme